Seamless Business Relocation

 5. Affidavits & Declarations (for RD approval)

-Includes creditor list declaration, application verification affidavit, and public notice copy (Form INC-23).
+Includes creditor list declaration, verification affidavit, and public notice copy (Form INC-23).

 6. Digital Signature Certificate (DSC)